 He showed me “If Ever,” which was written about his father who’d passed away.
 His dad loved me, and Jack will tell you that I was his father’s favorite singer in the world.
 Between the time that Jack lost his father, and that day that I went into the studio to talk with him about songs, my father had died.
 Jack was able to take those words, those experiences that I shared with him, and turn them into song lyrics.
 He credits me for the writing, but I credit myself for the inspiration.

 Tell me about your upcoming livestream show on Sunday, September 19, with the Kahilu Theatre.
 What can fans look forward to at the concert?

 It will be a night of music and heart-filled emotion.
-I’ll be joined by Brad Wilson on bass and Ethan Capone on keyboards.
+I’ll be joined by Brad Watanabe on bass and Ethan Capone on keyboards.
 They’re the best in the game!
 I hope that people watch with their friends and loved ones and just really enjoy this time because things are so uncertain now.
 My music comes from a deep and meaningful place, and I think people can look forward to experiencing those emotions.

 I see after the Kahilu show you’re heading out on a mainland tour, hitting multiple cities.